 II Corinthians 13:4 For though he was crucified through weakness, yet he liveth by the power of God.
 For we also are weak in him, but we shall live with him by the power of God toward you.

 Nor is strength somehow being able to love, lose and feel happy in the midst.
-John 11:35 KJV Jesus wept.
+John 11:35 Jesus wept.
 Then said the Jews, Behold how he loved him!
 Jesus therefore again groaning in himself cometh to the grave.

 I once went to the funeral of an uncle who died young and his loving wife was trying to demonstrate God’s strength by smiling and saying that God gave and God took away.
 True, but she seemed to believe that meant that she should have no emotions.
+We Christians grieve, we just grieve with hope.

 So where do we find the strength to admit our weakness, be vulnerable, get involved, hurt, weep, but grow in the process and resist sin?
 The power comes from God and he is our example, for he made himself vulnerable to pain and even death for our sake.
 Yet he was in no way made less or damaged in the process.
 Instead the angels marvel at his ability to become small, suffer and overcome.